Serverless compute

 You can upgrade a pro or classic SQL warehouse to a serverless SQL warehouse or a classic SQL warehouse to a pro SQL warehouse.
 You can also downgrade from serverless to pro or classic.

 This feature only affects Databricks SQL.
 It does not affect how Databricks Runtime clusters work with notebooks and jobs in the Data Science & Engineering or Databricks Machine Learning workspace environments.
-Databricks Runtime clusters always run in the Classic data plane in your AWS account.
-See Compare Serverless compute to other Databricks architectures.
+Databricks Runtime clusters always run in the classic data plane in your AWS account.
+See Compare serverless compute to other Databricks architectures.

-Compare Serverless compute to other Databricks architectures
+Compare serverless compute to other Databricks architectures

 Databricks operates out of a control plane and a data plane: